lawrie/ulx3s_retro/README.md

 ## Missing from the Ulx3s board

-Significant 8-bit computers missing from the Ulx3s board and the Atari 8-bit computers, the Tandy Color Computer and the Amstrad CPC.
+Significant 8-bit computers missing from the Ulx3s board and the Atari 8-bit computers and the Tandy Color Computer.

 A significant missing 16-bit computer is the Atari ST.

 Most of the 16-bit games consoles, several portable games consoles, including the later Gameboy versions, such as the Gameboy Advance, and lots of arcade machines are still to do.

-The Mister project has about 5 Russian computers of which the BK0011M is probably the most significant.
+The Mister project has about 5 Russian computers of which the BK0011M is probably the most significant, and some East European computers.

-It has a couple of Japanese computers of which the Sharp X68000 is probably the most significant.
+It has a few Japanese computers of which the Sharp X68000 is probably the most significant.

-It also has more UK computers such as the Oric, Dragon 32/64 (Tandy Coco clone), the Amstrad PCW,the Sam Coupe (ZX Spectrum compatible successor), and the Acorn Archimedes, which used an Arm processor.
-Other UK home computers included the Lynx, the Enterprise 64/128, the Grundy Newbrain and the Memotech MDX.
+It also has more UK computers such as the Oric, Dragon 32/64 (Tandy Coco clone), the Amstrad PCW, the Capmuters Lynx, The Tatung Einstein, the Sam Coupe (ZX Spectrum compatible successor), and the Acorn Archimedes, which used an Arm processor.
+Other UK home computers included the Enterprise 64/128, the Grundy Newbrain and the Memotech MDX.

 ## Pre-built bitstreams